azuregray/CodSoft-InternshipTasks/README.md

 For this task, I implemented an ML model using TF-IDF and Naive Bayes classifier to successfully predict movie genres based on plot summaries, achieving accurate genre classification.

-## Task 2: credit Card Fraud Detection
+## Task 2: Credit Card Fraud Detection

 #### Task Description:
 > *Build a model to detect fraudulent credit card transactions.
 Use a dataset containing information about credit card transactions, and experiment with algorithms like Logistic Regression, Decision Trees, or Random Forests to classify transactions as fraudulent or legitimate.*